 Compare Groundfloor to Competitors

-YieldStreet aims to change the way wealth is created by providing access to asset-based investments historically unavailable to most investors.
-YieldStreet allows users to participate in investment opportunities with low stock market correlation and target yields of 8-20%, across litigation finance, real estate and other alternative asset classes.
-YieldStreet was founded in 2015 and is based in New York, New York.
+YieldStreet offers an investment marketplace.
+It enables clients to grow their finances outside of the stock market by curating private market alternatives from renowned investment managers.
+It allows users to participate in investment opportunities with low stock market correlation across litigation finance, real estate, and other alternative asset classes.
+The company was founded in 2015 and is based in New York, New York.

 Patch of Land aims to solve the problem of slow, inefficient, fragmented and obscure private real estate lending by using the latest technology, data and process efficiency to more accurately assign risk profiles and project viability, while greatly reducing time and cost of loan underwriting for borrowers with real estate projects that are overlooked or rejected by banks and traditional lenders.